 Other scenes from the movie Sound of Music where filmed outside of the city, for example at Anif Palace, Hohenwerfen Castles, Mondsee, Fuschl, St. Gilgen and Lake Wolfgang.

-My Resources for Planning Your Salzburg Sound of Music Tour
+Plan Your Salzburg Sound of Music Tour

 Book the original Sound of Music Tour if you want a local guide to take you to the best movie locations.
 You can also search for other local Salzburg tours & museum tickets.